Welcome to today's edition of the Rush 24-7 podcast.

 It's hard to say we were moving to the left toward the Reagan era, isn't it?

-Which is encompassed in the last three years.
+Which is encompassed in the last 30 years.

 Okay, I'm sorry.

-Well, that was that was right before I started voting.
+Well, that was right before I started voting.

-We certainly appear to be lurching leftward right now, so we keep moving slowly.
+We certainly appear to be lurching leftward right now.

 We take two steps backward and then one step forward when we put in a liberal Republican, and then it just keeps sliding further and further down.

-I think it's time that we stop trying to win these small little battles that in in the long term, I think hurt us more than anything by putting Republicans that don't represent what we're about in office.
+I think it's time that we stop trying to win these small little battles that in the long term, I think, hurt us more than anything by putting Republicans that don't represent what we're about in office.

 Appreciate the call from Fort Myers.

-And and again, we're we're about to find out what New York 23 is.
+And again, we're about to find out what New York 23 is.

-Uh they had a uh uh a moderate to liberal Republican as the incumbent.
+They had a moderate to liberal Republican as the incumbent.

 He left to become Secretary of the Army.